Top 2-Year CD Rates 2023

 Are 2-Year CDs Safe?

 2-Year CDs are extremely safe.
 In the U.S., the Federal Deposit Insurance Corporation (FDIC) also safeguards the majority of CDs.
-Each depositor’s funds in a bank are insured up to $250,000 - and that includes your purchases of CD investments.
+Each depositor’s funds in a bank are insured up to $250,000 - including your purchases of CD investments.
 Even if the bank where you have your funds invested goes bankrupt, your money (up to the FDIC-insured limit) will remain shielded from any adverse effects.
-In addition to the insurance, CDs promise fixed interest rates - offering more predictability and insulating from any market volatility.
+In addition to the insurance, CDs promise fixed interest rates - offering more predictability and insulating from market volatility.

 Alternatives to 2-Year CDs